Morrisville, New York

 Morrisville is a village in Madison County, New York, United States.
-The population was 2,199 at the 2010 census.
+The population was 1,633 at the 2020 census, down from 2,199 in 2010.
 The village is named after its founder, Thomas Morris.

-The Village of Morrisville in the northwest part of the Town of Eaton on US Route 20.
-Its zip code is 13408.
-Morrisville State College is located in the village.
+Morrisville is in the northwest part of the town of Eaton on US Route 20.
+Its ZIP Code is 13408.
+State University of New York at Morrisville is located in the village.